Ashley House (Fall River, Massachusetts)

-The Ashley House (also known as Aunt Polly's House) was a historic house located at 3159 Main Street in Fall River, Massachusetts.
+The Ashley House (also known as Aunt Polly's House) was a historic house located at 3159 North Main Street in Fall River, Massachusetts.

 Description and history

 The house was built in about 1750 in the Steep Brook section of the town, which was then still part of Freetown.
 It was a 2 1/2-story, wood-framed structure, five bays wide, with a side-gable roof and clapboard siding.
 It was one of the only Federal-period with a pedimented doorway that included a half-round fanlight.

 It was added to the National Register of Historic Places on February 16, 1983.

 The house was dismantled in July 1983, only 5 months after its designation as a landmark.
 The site is now owned by the New England Power Company.